ycpcs/cs320-spring2016/lectures/lecture06.md

 As always in software development, there are an infinite number of ways we could design a system to solve any particular problem.

-> **So, how will we design a system that best achieves our goals?**
+> **So, what do we need to do in order to design a system that best achieves our goals?
+And how should we interpret "best"?**

 Having a good analysis model generally gives us a very good place to start in constructing a design model.
-So, if we simply elaborate the analysis model (adding methods, method parameters and return types, fields, etc.) we will most likely get a reasonably good design.
+So, if we simply **elaborate the analysis model** (adding methods, method parameters and return types, fields, etc.) we will most likely get a reasonably good design.
 However, as we build the design model, we will have many opportunities to *improve* the design.

 > **So, the question becomes, "what makes a good design?"**